jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Choosing a provider and model

-The `%%ai` magic command enables you to specify a model provider and model with the syntax `<provider-id>:<model-id>`.
-The natural language prompt starts on the second line of the cell.
+The `%%ai` cell magic allows you to invoke a language model of your choice with a given prompt.
+The model is identified with a **global model ID**, which is a string with the syntax `<provider-id>:<local-model-id>`, where `<provider-id>` is the ID of the provider and `<local-model-id>` is the ID of the model scoped to that provider.
+The prompt begins on the second line of the cell.

 For example, to send a text prompt to the provider `anthropic` and the model ID `claude-v1.2`, enter the following code into a cell and run it: